xtech/self-o-mat/README.md

 Every photobooth should have a flash for best possible images. __If you already own a flash, you're done.
 Just connect it to your DSLR camera!__ If you need a customized solution which can be __configured via the self-o-mat app__ read on.

 We have created a beatuiful __LED Ring flash__ which features __over 100 high CRI LEDs__ for __perfect color accuracy__.
-Just power the flash and connect it to the Raspberry Pi (or to our self-o-mat controller board) and the software will flash it during image capture.
+Just power the flash and connect it to the Raspberry Pi&reg; (or to our self-o-mat controller board) and the software will flash it during image capture.
 __You can [Get the flash here!](https://shop.self-o-mat.de/zubehoer/32-led-flash.html)__